 Subtitles and Transcript

-0:11 Hey, I am Michael Shermer, the director of the Skeptics Society, the publisher of "Skeptic" magazine.
-We investigate claims of the paranormal, pseudo-science, and fringe groups and cults and claims of all kinds between -- science and pseudo-science and non-science and junk science, voodoo science, pathological science, bad science, non-science and plain old nonsense.
+0:11 I'm Michael Shermer, director of the Skeptics Society, publisher of "Skeptic" magazine.
+We investigate claims of the paranormal, pseudo-science, fringe groups and cults, and claims of all kinds between, science and pseudo-science and non-science and junk science, voodoo science, pathological science, bad science, non-science, and plain old non-sense.
 And unless you've been on Mars recently, you know there's a lot of that out there.

-0:33 Some people call us debunkers, which is kind of a negative term.
-But let's face it -- there's a lot of bunk, and we are like the bunko squads of the police departments out there, flushing out.
-Well, we're sort of like the Ralph Naders of bad ideas (Laughter) -- trying to replace bad ideas with good ideas.
+0:32 Some people call us debunkers, which is kind of a negative term.
+But let's face it, there's a lot of bunk.
+We are like the bunko squads of the police departments out there -- well, we're sort of like the Ralph Naders of bad ideas, (Laughter) trying to replace bad ideas with good ideas.

 0:49 I'll show you an example of a bad idea.
-I brought this with me.
-This was given to us by NBC Dateline to test.
-It's the -- it's produced by the Quadro Corporation of West Virginia.
+I brought this with me, this was given to us by NBC Dateline to test.
+It's produced by the Quadro Corporation of West Virginia.
 It's called the Quadro 2000 Dowser Rod.
-(Laughter) This was being sold to high school administrators for 900 dollars a piece.
+(Laughter) This was being sold to high-school administrators for $900 apiece.
 It's a piece of plastic with a Radio Shack antenna attached to it.
 You could dowse for all sorts of things, but this particular one was built to dowse for marijuana in students' lockers.
 (Laughter)

-1:22 So the way it works is, you go down the hallway and you see if it tilts toward a particular locker, and then you open the locker.
+1:22 So the way it works is you go down the hallway, and you see if it tilts toward a particular locker, and then you open the locker.
 So it looks something like this.
 I'll show you.
-(Laughter) No, it -- well, it has kind of a right-leaning bias.
-So, I'll show -- well, this is science, so we'll do a controlled experiment.
+(Laughter) Well, it has kind of a right-leaning bias.
+Well, this is science, so we'll do a controlled experiment.
 It'll go this way for sure.
 (Laughter)

 1:52 So the question was, can it actually find marijuana in students' lockers?
 And the answer is, if you open enough of them, yes.
 (Laughter) (Applause)